SampleEnvironment/SECoP/protocol/issues/081 dynamic descriptive data.rst

 ----------

-There are some edge cases, where some elements of descriptive data may change during a SEC node is running.
-When this changing data is not crucial for running the experiement, there should be a a way that these changes are reported via SECoP, without the need of closing the connection and reading the description again.
+There are some edge cases, where some elements of descriptive data may change during the time a SEC node is running.
+Even if this changing data is not crucial for running the experiment, there should be a way that these changes are reported via SECoP, without the need of closing the connection and reading the description again.